 - Muffins can be stored on the counter in an airtight container for 3 days, or store them in the freezer to enjoy later!

-- For the homemade granola, combine 1/2 cup each of steel-cut oats, quick oats, chopped pecans and chopped coconut chips and toss with 2 tbsp. of maple syrup.
+- You can totally use store-bought granola for these muffins but if you want homemade, the following is the recipe.
+Combine 1/2 cup each of steel-cut oats, quick oats, chopped pecans and chopped coconut chips and toss with 2 tbsp. of maple syrup.
 Spread the mixture out on a baking sheet (lined with parchment paper) and bake on 400 degrees for 10 minutes, stirring a few times.
 If you find the granola browns up too much on the muffins, just bake the homemade granola for 5 minutes instead of 10.
 The granola will continue to bake on the muffins.
 If you want this as standalone granola, bake for 10 minutes!

 - The granola recipe will make more than enough for the muffins so you will have extra for the next batch or to top on some fruit and yogurt.
 Or if you just want enough for the muffins, you can half the recipe.